Re-enrolling domestic students

 Current and returning students still need to re-enrol for each year of study.

-For course advice or to find out more about your 2022 study options, contact your Faculty office.
+For course advice or to find out more about your 2022 study options, contact your Student Success office.

 1. Plan your programme and select courses

-If you need to talk to someone, contact your Faculty office.
+If you need to talk to someone, contact your Student Success office.

 2. Plan your timetable